lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 The response template is even simpler - it parses the response from the underlying datasource (API_GATEWAY) and puts it in an array of items

--   Copy the following into the Request Mapping field (replace everything thats there)
+-   Copy the following into the Response Mapping field (replace everything thats there)

 ```vtl
 $util.toJson(